Stool Culture

 Where to Do a Stool Culture in Singapore?

-You can consult our doctors concerning a stool culture at any of our two conveniently located clinics:
+You can speak with our doctors about a stool culture at any of our four easily accessible clinics:

 Summary